tetris245/ULTRAbc/README.md

 Changes for future version

+* Updated and improved the lock command:
+  - Addded support for the Best Friend and Best Friend Timer locks, provided by BCTweaks
+  - Optimised and simpified the code
+  - Fixed a few minor bugs
+* Updated the help for the unlock command
 * Improved the target search in all commands with target (thanks to Sidsel!)
-* Fixed a bug in the lock command when a password is required and not provided